January 30, 2014

 2014 Farm Bill Farm Safety Net: Summary and Brief Thoughts

-This post contains a summary of key farm safety net provisions.
+This article contains a summary of key farm safety net provisions.
 Details are minimized to focus on key features.
-A few brief observations conclude the post.
+A few brief observations conclude the article.
 Mistakes are possible given the short turn-around time and interpretation of bill language.
 Apology is extended for any mistakes.